What are Flat Feet?

 In general, flat foot reconstruction is done under general anaesthetic to numb the foot and reduce the pain post-operation.
 Depending on the surgery, the surgeon might shift the heel bone back to the correct alignment under the leg, remove the damaged tibial tendon or replace it.
 They can also repair or reconstruct the damaged spring and deltoid ligament or make incisions and spread the bone apart to recreate an arch.

-Recovery Period For Flat Foot Surgery
+Recovery Time For Flat Foot Surgery

 After the surgery, soreness or discomfort is commonly experienced, but it is easily managed with rest and over-the-counter pain medication.
 Swelling or bruising may also occur, but this is typically temporary and will subside within a few days.